Rich trio back on Earth after charter trip to space station - NewsBreak

 Stibbe flew copies of the surviving pages of Ramon’s space diary, as well as artwork and music created by Ramon’s children.
 He celebrated Passover with matzah bread he took up and gefilte fish offered by the station’s Russians.

-Axiom’s second flight is set for next spring as the company looks ahead to having its own space station by 2030.
+Axiom’s second flight is set for early next year as the company looks ahead to having its own space station by 2030.

-“There were a lot of eyes on this mission just to see if it was practical,” Derek Hassmann, Axiom's operations director, said after the splashdown.
-“Everybody understood it was possible,” but wondered if amateurs could pull this off with abbreviated training, without disturbing the space station crew.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.